horaciovelvetine/ForceDrawnGraphs/docs/DEVLOG.md

 Batch sizes were: 100, 1000, 2500, 5000, 10000, 25000, 50000, 100000 objects per commit.
 Below is a snippet of the main method behind the import process.

 ![snippet](docs/images/ImportDataFromResourceSnippetMod1.png)

-Hardware/Software:
-- 2021 16" MacBook Pro
-- Apple M1 Max
-- 64GB RAM
-- Ventura 13.0
-- Postgres v2.7.1
-- Spring 3.2.2

-- All other data has been cleared out of any local Postgres DBs, each test is being run on a fresh DB hosted and connected to locally.
-- No other applications/processes are running on the machine during the tests (within reason, the OS is still running),and all wireless connections are disabled.
-- The internal drive is approximately 25% full and is 2.0TB in size.

 Results v1.0: